Multiple valued sections of vector bundles: the reparametrization theorem for $Q$-valued functions revisited: Introduction

 \section{Introduction}

-Introduced by Almgren in his groundbreaking monograph \cite{Almgren00}, multiple valued functions are an indispensable tool to address the regularity problem for area minimizing currents in codimension higher than one.
+Introduced by F. Almgren in his groundbreaking monograph \cite{Almgren00}, multiple valued functions are an indispensable tool to address the regularity problem for area minimizing currents in codimension higher than one.
 In recent years, C. De Lellis and E. Spadaro have brought to a successful conclusion the challenging project to revisit Almgren's regularity theory, taking advantage of the tools from metric analysis and metric geometry developed in the last couple of decades in order to substantially reduce the complexity of the subject and give a new insight of the whole theory itself, cf. \cite{DLS11a, DLS13a, DLS14, DLS13b, DLS13c} and also \cite{DeLellis2015}.
+Since then, the techniques pioneered by De Lellis and Spadaro have been fruitfully applied to a wide variety of problems, including the regularity of $2$-dimensional integral currents that are (in a suitable sense) almost minimizing the area functional \cite{DLSS1,DLSS2,DLSS3}, the boundary regularity of area minimizing integral currents \cite{DLDPHM}, and the regularity of integer rectifiable currents that minimize the mass in their homology class modulo $p$ \cite{DLHMS_linear, DLHMS}.

 Understanding the connection between multiple valued functions and integer rectifiable currents is crucial to carry on the Almgren-De Lellis-Spadaro program.
 A basic observation is that one can naturally associate an integer rectifiable current to the graph of a Lipschitz multiple valued function.
-This can be done by defining a suitable notion of \emph{push-forward} of a Lipschitz manifold through a multiple valued function, see \cite{DLS13a} and Section \ref{sec:pf} below.
-On the other hand, a highly non-trivial procedure allows one to approximate the rescalings of an area minimizing current at an interior singular point of density $Q$ with the graphs of a sequence of $Q$-valued functions which converge, in the limit, to a $Q$-valued function which is $Q$-harmonic, in the sense that it minimizes a conveniently defined Dirichlet energy.
+This can be done by defining a suitable notion of \emph{push-forward} of a Lipschitz manifold through a multiple valued function, see \cite{DLS13a} and \S\, \ref{sec:pf} below.
+On the other hand, a highly non-trivial procedure allows one to approximate the rescalings of an area minimizing current at an interior branch point of density $Q$ with the graphs of a sequence of $Q$-valued functions which converge, in the limit, to a $Q$-valued function which is $Q$-harmonic, in the sense that it minimizes a conveniently defined Dirichlet energy.
 This fact is the key to reduce the regularity problem for area minimizing currents to the regularity problem for ${\rm Dir}$-minimizing $Q$-valued functions.